absinthe-graphql/absinthe/README.md

 ## Working Features

-- Basic query document execution and validation
+- Basic query document execution and argument/field validation.
+(Note Validation is currently done during Execution, rather than as a separate phase.
+This will change in the next minor release.)
 - Variables, including defaulting and `!` requirements.
 - Full support for extending types, including scalars.
   (See [Custom Types](#Custom-Types), below.)
 - Argument and input object field deprecation.
+(See [Deprecation](#Deprecation), below.)
 - An flexible adapter mechanism to translate between different naming conventions (eg, `snake_case` and `camelCase`) in schema vs the client.
   (See [Adapters](#Adapters), below.).